gabrieldjames/Differentiating_Depression_and_Suicide/README.md

 # Differentiating_Depression_and_Suicide
 A text analytics project centered on understanding the r/Depression and r/SuicideWatch subreddits

-Please see the PowerPoint deck for a summary of this project.
+Please see the PowerPoint deck or pdf for a summary of this project.

 #### Data Collection
 proj_scraper.py is the script I wrote to pull Reddit comments using PRAW.